codess-aus/DP-200/README.md

 You should not execute DBCC OPEN TRAN.
 It is a database command-line utility, which helps to identify active transactions that may be preventing log truncation.

+You should run the New-AzSqlServerFirewallRule PowerShell cmdlet.
+This cmdlet creates a firewall rule that protects the logical server instance and database from unauthorized access.
+Only the IP addresses specified as parameters to the cmdlet can access the database from the internet.
+By default, internet access to Azure SQL Database is prohibited.

+You should not set the Allow access to Azure services setting to off in the Azure portal.
+This setting allows you to execute queries and commands within the Azure portal.
+This does not affect external access.

+You should not run the az sql db audit-policy Azure CLI command.
+This command allows you to manage the audit policy for an Azure SQL Database instance.

+You should not add role assignments on the Access control (IAM) page of the Azure portal.
+Role assignments allow you to grant access to Azure resources to specific users or groups.
+In this scenario, you only want to ensure that users cannot access Azure SQL Database from the internet.
+Firewall settings provide this functionality.